ethereum/EIPs/EIPS/eip-fractional_gas_costs.md

 Another way to boost the transaction capacity of a block is to reduce the gas cost of transactions.
 Reducing the gas costs of computational opcodes while keeping the cost of storage opcodes the same, is effectively equivalent to raising the block gas limit and simultaneously increasing the cost of storage opcodes.
 However, reducing the cost of computational opcodes might avoid the adverse side effects of an increase in cost of storage opcodes (again, more research is needed on this topic).

-Currently, computational opcode costs are already too close to the minimum unit of 1 gas to achieve the large degree of cost reductions that recent benchmarks indicate would be needed to tune opcode gas costs to the performance of optimized EVM implementations.
-[TODO: REF/LINK TO EVM BENCHMARKS].
-A smaller minimum unit called a "particle", which is a fraction of 1 gas, enables large cost reductions.
+Currently, computational opcode costs are already too close to the minimum unit of 1 gas to achieve the large degree of cost reductions that recent benchmarks<sup>[1](#evmbenchmarks)</sup> indicate would be needed to tune opcode gas costs to the performance of optimized EVM implementations.
+A smaller minimum unit called a "particle"<sup>[2](#particle)</sup>, which is a fraction of 1 gas, would enable large cost reductions.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->